North Korean leader Kim visits China, meets President Xi

 Throughout the day on Tuesday there was speculation on Chinese websites that a North Korean leader was in China, though China’s foreign ministry said earlier it had no information and Chinese state media did not carry any reports.

-Japanese public broadcaster NHK had shown images of two North Korean aircraft taxiing at Dalian’s airport, one an Air Koryo plane and another carrying a North Korean emblem, although the North’s state airline does not have regular flights to the Chinese city.
+Japanese public broadcaster NHK had shown images of two North Korean aircraft taxiing at Dalian’s airport, one an Air Koryo plane and another carrying a North Korean emblem.

 Posts about unusual traffic jams and security in Dalian popped up on Chinese social media.

-China is North Korea’s most important economic and diplomatic backer, despite its anger over its repeated nuclear and missile tests.
-China has supported tough U.N. sanctions against the North.
+China is North Korea’s most important economic and diplomatic backer, despite its anger over Pyongyang’s repeated nuclear and missile tests.
+China has supported tough U.N. sanctions against the North, its Cold War-era ally.

 But the two sides have stepped up engagement since Trump surprised the world in March by saying he would be willing to meet Kim, signaling the possibility of a major breakthrough in nuclear tensions with North Korea.

-Reporting by Michael Martina, Tony Munroe, Christian Shepherd and Se Young Lee in BEIJING and Heekyong Yang, Josh Smith and Haejin Choi in SEOUL; Editing by Robert Birsel; Editing by Robert Birsel and Clarence Fernandez
+Reporting by Michael Martina, Tony Munroe, Christian Shepherd and Se Young Lee in BEIJING and Heekyong Yang, Josh Smith, Ju-min Park and Haejin Choi in SEOUL; Editing by Robert Birsel, Clarence Fernandez and Peter Graff